DewminaUdayashan/flutter_auto_localizations/README.md

 Defines  **per-key translation behavior**  by allowing you to  **override global settings**  or specify custom ignore phrases for individual translation keys.

-To customize translations for a specific key,  **use the key name from your ARB file**  and define configurations under  key_config.
+To customize translations for a specific key,  **use the key name from your ARB file**  and define configurations under  key-config.

 ##### 📌 How it works